swilliams11/edgemicro-labs/lab9/README.md

-# Lab 9 - Southbound Two-Way-TLS - IN PROGRESS
+# Lab 9 - Southbound Two-Way-TLS - ON HOLD
+This lab is on hold.
+It is not complete and is not behave as expected.
+Do not complete this lab.
+---

 For the target servers that require higher level of security, Microgateway can be configured with Two-Way-TLS.
 This lab describes how to configure it.
 Full Two-Way-TLS configuration is located [here](http://docs.apigee.com/microgateway/latest/operation-and-configuration-reference-edge-microgateway#usingclientssltlsoptions)